maccath/bash-scripts/README.md

 Deploy [repos] to the given [feature] on [server] using [branch] or develop branch if it doesn't exist

     ./deploy.sh [feature] [server] [branch] [repos]

+### :warning: setschema.sh

+Set the schemaPrefix XML attribute for the local configuration in all applications

+    ./setschema.sh [schemaName]